Visualising probabilistic graphical models

 Daft is a Python package that uses matplotlib to render pixel-perfect probabilistic graphical models for publication in a journal or on the internet.
 With a short Python script and an intuitive model-building syntax you can design directed (Bayesian Networks, directed acyclic graphs) and undirected (Markov random fields) models and save them in any formats that matplotlib supports (including PDF, PNG, EPS and SVG).

-We find it OK at programmatic DAG rendering; it would be nice if it had a semi-automatic layout algorithm.
+We find it OK for programmatic DAG rendering; we’d like it to have a semi-automatic layout algorithm.

 yEd supports a wide variety of diagram types.
 In addition to the illustrated types, (BPMN Diagrams, Flowcharts, Family Trees, Semantic Networks, Social Networks, UML Class Diagrams) yEd also supports organization charts, mind maps, swimlane diagrams, Entity Relationship diagrams, and many more.

-Found via A blog by Jonas Kristoffer Lindeløv, which walks through the pluses and minuses:
+Found via A blog by Jonas Kristoffer Lindeløv, where he walks through the pluses and minuses:

 yEd is purely graphical editing which is fast to work with and great for tweaking small details.
 A very handy yEd feature is its intelligent snapping to alignments and equal distances when positioning objects.
 Actually, I don’t understand why yEd almost never makes it to the “top 10 diagram/flowchart programs” lists.